 At any AWP Conference, Bookfair, or AWP-hosted event, if you are being harassed, notice that someone else is being harassed, or have any other concerns related to harassment, you are encouraged to contact an AWP staff member or conference security official.
-If you feel that you are in imminent danger, your first course of action should be to contact 911.
+If you feel that you are in imminent danger, your first course of action should be to call 911.

-If AWP finds that its policy has been violated, it will take appropriate corrective and remedial action, up to and including discharge of offending officers or employees, and/or similarly appropriate action towards offending consultants, volunteers, interns, vendors, contractors, or members.
+If AWP finds that its policy has been violated, it will take appropriate corrective and remedial action, up to and including discharge of offending officers or employees and/or similarly appropriate action towards offending consultants, volunteers, interns, vendors, contractors, or members.

 Reporting Without Fear of Retaliation

 No AWP employee, consultant, volunteer, or intern will be retaliated against for reporting harassment.
 No AWP officer, director, manager or supervisor is authorized or permitted, to retaliate or to take any adverse employment action whatsoever against anyone for reporting unlawful harassment or for opposing any other discriminatory practice in the workplace.

 AWP supports freedom of speech & expression in our programs, publications, and events.
 We understand that occasionally this free and open forum may result in disagreement and conflict.
 AWP does not arbitrate personal disputes among members or attendees and is not obligated to any particular action for a disagreement among individuals.

 However, if multiple, substantiated claims are reported to AWP about an individual’s problematic, harassing, or otherwise inappropriate behavior that would violate AWP’s harassment policy, it may result in the individual’s removal from AWP activities, including membership, publications, and conference programs and events.
 Determination of whether an individual is removed is at the discretion of the AWP Board of Directors.